Moulding and Casting

 Have you?

-• Linked to the group assignment page where you reviewed the safety data sheets for each of your molding and casting materials, then made and compared test casts with each of them
+• Reviewed the safety data sheets for each of your molding and casting materials, then made and compared test casts with each of them

-• Documented how you designed your 3D mould and created your rough and finish toolpaths for machining, including machine settings
+• Documented how you designed and created your 3D mold, including machine settings

-• Shown how you made your mould and cast the parts
+• Shown how you safely made your mold and cast the parts

 • Described problems and how you fixed them

-• Included your design files
+• Included your design files and ‘hero shot’ of the mold and the final object

 FAQ